Indicia-Team/indicia-docs/site-building/iform/prebuilt-forms/dynamic-reports/tutorial/dynamic-reports.rst

 records.
 As this is an advanced tutorial we'll be building a page with a map plus grid of records and putting them on 2 separate tabs.
-There are a few possible approaches to building such a page, but the one that combines simplicity with the most flexibility is to use the **Dynamic Report Explorer** prebuilt form.
+There are a few possible approaches to building such a page, but the one that combines simplicity with the most flexibility is to use the **Reporting page (customisable)** prebuilt form.
 This form takes a similar approach to the **Form Structure** configuration options of the **Sample and Occurrences Form** but instead of laying out form components, you are laying out report components.

 Setting up a website agreement
 ------------------------------